GW-BIC/Resources/README.md

 A common place to keep helpful resources for informatics, data science, and more!

+# Learning Resources

+- [ML For Healthcare - MIT] - Course Website for HST.956 at MIT, Machine Learning for Healthcare.
+Has slides and problem sets, as well as links to recorded lectures

+# Research

+- [Consensus](https://consensus.app/search/) - A search platform using AI to "Aggregate and distill" findings from scientific research

 # Regex

 - [AutoRegex](https://www.autoregex.xyz) - An "english-regex" translator built on top of GPT-3.